nummacway/gb300/README.md

 ## ROMs and Gameplay

 To play your own games, create the folder `Roms` (case-insensitive) on the TF card and put your ROMs there.
-You can also use ZIP files to save memory.
+You can also use single-file ZIP files to save memory.

 Stock ROMs however come in their own format.
 The first `0xEA00` bytes are a 144x208 pixel RGB565 images with no header whatsoever.
 After that comes a ZIP file, with four differences to keep you from opening it:
 * The magic numbers are different.
 There are three in a standard ZIP file with one file.